root-project/root/math/doc/Math.md

 - **Physics Vectors**: Classes for describing vectors in 2, 3 and 4 dimensions (relativistic vectors) and their rotation and transformation algorithms.
 Two package exist in %ROOT:

    - Physics: library with the TVector3 and TLorentzVector classes.
    - GenVector: new library providing generic class templates for modeling the vectors.
-See the \ref "GenVector" page.
+See the \ref Vector "GenVector" page.

 - \ref Unuran "UNURAN": Package with universal algorithms for generating non-uniform pseudo-random numbers, from a large classes of continuous or discrete distributions in one or multi-dimensions.